top of page

 Introducing Caroline PM Jones, Founder of digitalandstone

 Caroline was referred to me in 2014 by my former business partner, client, and artist in his own right, Jeremy Kidd.
-For a few years, I assisted her with the maintenance of her SquareSpace site to promote her collection of sculptures, paintings, drawings, and other forms of art.
+For a few years, I assisted her with maintaining her Squarespace site to promote her collection of sculptures, paintings, drawings, and other artworks.

 Then some time passed...